jiipeezz/Router-cfg-automation/thesis.md

 - 4. Change SNMP name
 - 5. Add user modules
 - 6. Change password
+- 7. Download backup

-- Additionally, for each task a function or functionality will be written to confirm the success of configuration.
+- Additionally, for each task a functionality will be written to confirm the success of configuration.

 ## Initializing SSH connection to router